How to Buy, Store & Cook Mushrooms

 Can you eat mushrooms raw?

-Mushroom is perfect when you need a really quick dish to serve.
+Mushrooms are perfect when you need a quick and tasty dish to serve.

 Mushrooms on toast

 Quickly fry button mushrooms in a little olive oil or butter, season with salt and add some freshly chopped thyme or parsley.
-Serve on toast for the simplest, most flavorful plate of food.
+Serve on toast for the simplest, most flavourful snack.

 Creamy mushrooms

 The rich earthy flavour of Portobello mushrooms is bold enough to cut through the richness of cream.
 Slice and quickly saute a pack of Meadow mushrooms in butter with a clove of crushed garlic.
-As they brown, add a cup of cream and boil rapidly to reduce the cream until it coats the back of a spoon.
-Add seasoning and chopped thyme and serve with delicious crispy bacon.
+As they brown, add a cup of cream and boil rapidly to reduce until it coats the back of a spoon.
+Add seasoning, chopped thyme and serve with crispy bacon.

 Chicken and Mushroom casserole